tj-wells/coti-docker-method/README.md

 VERSION="X.Y.Z"
 ```

-Check <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a> for the available versions.
+A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).

 ## 3. Create a Docker Network